-Royal Aberdeen Golf Club Balgownie Course Review - Golf Monthly

 Royal Aberdeen Golf Club Balgownie Course Review

-The 2014 Scottish Open at Royal Aberdeen gave armchair fans a sight of one of Scotland’s finest links courses.

-The layout at Royal Aberdeen, over the Balgownie Links just north of Aberdeen, proved a suitable test for the world’s best golfers and Justin Rose emerged as a fantastic champion.

-Archie and Robert Simpson from Carnoustie designed the first layout at Balgownie, before James Braid advised on alterations to the greens and bunkering in 1925.
-Hawtree is currently engaged as club architects.
+The course was originally laid out by Archie and Robert Simpson of Carnoustie, before James Braid advised on alterations to the greens and bunkering in 1925.

-The front nine at Royal Aberdeen delivers links golf at its very best.
+but Royal Aberdeen is a progressive club and, together with Hawtree & Co, they constantly look to refine a layout that frequently welcomes the biggest championships, most recently the 2018 Amateur Championship.

 The 1st strikes out from directly in front of the clubhouse, straight towards the North Sea and a flag seemingly perched right on the shoreline.

 The layout then turns into the dunes, following the coastline to the turn.
-There’s an eclectic selection of holes that demand power, precision or both.

 The course moves slightly inland as the run for home commences.
 Into the wind, the back nine can be extremely challenging.

-The stretch of long par 4s from the 13th to the 16th is particularly tough.
+The stretch of long par-4s from the 13th to the 16th is particularly tough.
 Each of them requires two fine shots if a player is to reach in regulation.

 Set over rugged and natural coastal terrain and always maintained in superb condition, Royal Aberdeen is a classic links that’s a joy to play.